Euphorbia heterophylla L.

 Native Habitat: Open or wooded, disturbed areas, usually in sandy soil.

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

 Brackenridge Field Laboratory - Austin, TX

 Research By: TWC Staff